 More and more businesses are getting on board with the cloud and there’s no mistake that it’s a great idea.
 The cloud is lowering IT costs, increasing productivity, and broadening the range of the workplace.

 Cloud Strife would use a private cloud drive.
-If there were cloud drives in Final Fantasy XII.

 We are now using Internet-based software that can be accessed from home, a smart phone or tablet, or virtually anywhere an Internet connection is available.
 The idea of BYOD or Bring Your Own Device is in motion and companies are encouraging employees to work from any device they can.

 Do you dream of sitting on the beach with a laptop and a cool drink?
 Do you wake up and think “I’d just love to work from my bed in my PJs?”
 This is an exciting new era in business where this is totally possible.
 Jonathan Strickland at howstuffworks explains in detail How Cloud Computing Works.

 But like any new technology there is always risks involved, and some love to dive in without testing the waters first, so we want to let you know that not all cloud drives are equal, and from a business perspective the public free storage services are just not good enough.

 The move to the cloud has led to an increase in the desire for flexibility, productivity, and mobility.
 Files need to be available across all devices, platforms, and applications.
 Without this fluidity backing up to the cloud becomes difficult and confusing.